 Price: $59.95-89.95 (depending on time of year purchased)

 The Rest of the Pack

-You probably noticed that we didn't offer much information about CBS Sportsline, NFL.com, Fox Fantasy Sports, Fleaflicker, RealTime Fantasy Sports.
-This is a conscious decision.
-These sites have nothing to offer that the ones we mentioned do, except they fail in areas where the others succeed.
-We're not going to spend any time trash talking them, but shouldn't you just go with the best?
+You probably noticed that we didn't offer much information about CBS Sportsline, NFL.com, Fox Fantasy Sports, RealTime Fantasy Sports, as these sites fail in areas where the others succeed.